Workshops and Events for Students

 Medical School Inside Story

 Do you have questions about medical school admissions?
 Get your answers straight from the inside!
 U-M Medical School Admissions Director Carol Teener will demystify medical school applications, expectations, and reviews in her presentation.
-Please submit your questions via the form linked on the registration page, and Director Teener will answer as many as possible in the allotted hour.

 Medical School Student Panel Discussion